 Doreen Garlid also serves as a Mission Team Member and Medications Coordinator for Mobilize Medical, a role in which she's offered herself in service to over 10,000 people in countries all over the world, including Haiti, Honduras, Swaziland, Bangladesh, Dominican Republic, Cambodia, India, Kenya, and Nicaragua.

 She is a wife, a mother of four grown children and a member of the Navajo Nation.
 For over 45 years, Doreen and her mother have offered free, community presentations to raise awareness and visibility of Navajo culture.
 Although her mother passed in 2016, Doreen continues these free community talks now called, "My Mother's Navajo Stories," to honor her mother's memory and keep the stories of her Navajo heritage alive.
 Doreen is the recipient of the 2020 City of Tempe MLK Diversity Award for her outstanding and lifelong commitment to elevating Navajo culture and history.
-If elected, Doreen would be the first Native American to serve on the Tempe City Council.
+Doreen is the first Native American elected to serve on the Tempe City Council.